-U.S, foreign leaders gather for Bush funeral, remembering era of civility
+U.S, foreign leaders attend Bush funeral, remember era of civility

 “You’ll see a lot of joy,” said Ron Kaufman, Bush’s White House political director in his unsuccessful re-election campaign in 1992.
 “It’ll show the way of life that people took for granted in many ways and now kind of long for.”

-Hundreds of people lined Pennsylvania Avenue in downtown Washington to watch a hearse drive Bush’s coffin from Capitol Hill, where he had lain in state since Monday night, toward the cathedral, where the service was due to begin at 11 a.m.
-(1600 GMT).
+Hundreds of people lined Pennsylvania Avenue in downtown Washington to watch a hearse drive Bush’s coffin from Capitol Hill, where he had lain in state since Monday night, toward the cathedral.
 Bush was president from 1989 to 1993.

-Political feuds will be set aside in honor of the late president, a World War Two naval aviator who was shot down over the Pacific Ocean, a former head of the CIA and a commander-in-chief who defeated Iraqi forces in the 1991 Gulf War.
+Political feuds were briefly set aside in honor of the late president, a naval aviator who was shot down over the Pacific Ocean in World War Two, and a commander in chief who defeated Iraqi forces in the 1991 Gulf War.

+Trump shook hands with his predecessor, former President Barack Obama, who he has often sharply criticized, as he took his seat at the cathedral.

+Democratic former Secretary of State Hillary Clinton, Trump’s 2016 election opponent, and her husband Bill Clinton shared the front pew with Obama, Trump and their spouses.

 Bush has been remembered as a patrician figure who represented a bygone era of civility in American politics.

 He was voted out of office in 1992 in part for failing to connect with ordinary Americans during an economic recession.
-But his reputation for moderation and politeness has shone more brightly in recent years in light of the divisiveness and anger in the United States that accompanied the rise of fellow Republican President Donald Trump.
+But his reputation for moderation and politeness has shone more brightly in recent years in light of the divisiveness and anger in the United States that accompanied the rise of Trump.

-Trump will attend the service, along with his wife Melania Trump, but will not be a speaker.
-He infuriated Bush by attacking his sons, former President George W. Bush and Jeb Bush, one of Trump’s rivals in the 2016 Republican campaign.

 “Looking forward to being with the Bush family.
 This is not a funeral, this is a day of celebration for a great man who has led a long and distinguished life.
 He will be missed!”
 Trump tweeted on Wednesday.